aribiswas/drlnd-navigation/Report.md

 ### Deep Q-Network model

-A simple neural network with three fully connected layers is used in this project.
-The fully connected layer outputs are passed through ReLU layers during computing forward pass.
-To stabilize training, a batch normalization layer is used to wrap the outputs from the first fully connected layer.
+A simple neural network with three fully connected layers is used to model the local and target Q-networks.
+The network takes in the 37 observations as inputs and outputs the Q-values of all possible actions.
+During the forward pass, the fully connected layer outputs are passed through ReLU activation layers.
+A batch normalization layer is also used to wrap the outputs from the first fully connected layer, to improve training stability.

 <pre><code>class QNetwork(nn.Module):